 Take the doctor who gets a salary from the public health system, but then tells patients to come see him in his private office if they want to avoid the line.
 Sorry, go public or go private.
 The doctor gets paid twice and the public – at least those who can afford it – pays twice.

-The greatest virtue in Italy is to be “furbo,” or shrewd, which is great, as long as it means sharp and thinking out of the box.
-But when it means cunning and dishonest – which is too often the case, as we’ve seen with Buffon – it’s disastrous.
+The greatest virtue in Italy is to be considered “furbo,” or shrewd.
+That's fine, as long as it means staying sharp and thinking out of the box.
+But when being "furbo" means to be cunning and dishonest above all else – which is too often the case, as we’ve seen with Buffon – it’s disastrous.

 Unfortunately, being honest in this country too often means the same thing as being stupid.

 As long as that’s the case, Italy will continue to have major problems, and not just with soccer stars and cruise ships that run aground.